APGG-Lab/APGG/paper/paper.md

 The payoff calculation for the PGG with punishment is a two step process.
 In the first step, the base costs, fines and payoff are calculated.
 The second step calculates the individual payoff based on the organism's decision.
 Depending on its decision, the organism has to pay a punishment cost or a punishment fine out of its individual payoff.
 There are payoff calculators for different scenarios: Asymmetric Payoff calculator - a calculator, which calculates the payoff based on a spatial tier list.
 Everyone transfers his individual payoff into a group pool.
 After that, everyone gets his individual payoff out of this pool based on his rank in the group [@smith2007rank].

-The itIsNotReallyAGroupLevelPayoffCalculator [@hintze2020inclusive] is a calculator where everyone transfers a predefined part of his payoff into a group pool for group members to share rewards with each other.
+The GroupLevelPayoffCalculator [@hintze2020inclusive] is a calculator where everyone transfers a predefined part of his payoff into a group pool for group members to share rewards with each other.
 After everyone has paid into this pool, the pool will be split by the number of group members and the value will be added to the individual payoff.

 ## Workflow